wechaty/docusaurus/docusaurus/docs/tutorials/using-vorpal-with-wechaty.md

 ![Wechaty Vorpal Hacker News QR Code](../../static/img/docs/tutorials/using-vorpal-with-wechaty/wechaty-vorpal-hacker-news-qr.png)

-Scan it using your **WeChat/WhatsApp** as per the puppet you have selected, and you are ready to play with the bot!
+Scan it using your **WeChat** or **WhatsApp** as per the puppet you have selected, and you are ready to play with the bot!

+### CodeSandbox

-You can try building this bot without setting up any dev environment on your local system, just head over to this interactive **CodeSandbox** by clicking the button below (a preview of the starter project is given below):
+You can try building this bot without setting up any dev environment on your local system, just head over to this interactive **CodeSandbox** by clicking the button below:

 [![Edit vorpal-wechaty-hackernews](https://codesandbox.io/static/img/play-codesandbox.svg)](https://codesandbox.io/s/github/sbis04/vorpal-wechaty-hackernews/tree/starter/?fontsize=12&hidenavigation=1&module=%2Fvorpal-bot.ts&theme=dark)

+You will find various `TODO(s)`, complete them and you will have a successfully running bot (a preview of the starter project is given below):

 <iframe
   class="codesandbox"